 When we got to the pure survival phase, I needed to make more team changes to be sure we had the expertise and staying power to make it through the storm.

 Ingredients for a great team

 As a member of this team, I can tell you that we were not just a family, we’d probably take a bullet for each other.
 We were completely interdependent as great teams are.
 We would not take “no” for an answer.
 Failure was not a word we subscribed to.

 How does one go about building a team like this?

 How do you know when to make changes to adapt to a changing business landscape?

 Who do you bring on to the team?

 And if, as is usually the case, you inherited your team and didn’t have the luxury of building it from scratch, how do you diagnose problems and fix them in order to build a high-impact, great team?

-I’m leading a one-day Executive Education program, “Building and Leading Great Teams,” that will give you the tools you need to understand optimum team assessment, design and performance, and put these concepts into practice.
+I lead a one-day Executive Education program, “Building and Leading Great Teams,” that give you the tools you need to understand optimum team assessment, design and performance, and put these concepts into practice.
 The program is experiential with hands-on team exercises that will ensure you learn from doing, not just listening.
 Behind every good leader is a great team.
 I’m excited to help you build yours soon!